COVID-19: Documenting the MSU Experience

 We are living in historic times.

 The current COVID-19 pandemic is universally upending daily life, in both expected and unexpected ways.
 As members of the Montana State University (MSU) community, we are all being forced to react, adapt, and contend with the consequences of this in our personal, professional, and scholastic lives.
-MSU Library’s Special Collections seeks to document this new reality in real time by soliciting written reflections, and other records of life during the 2020 pandemic, from MSU students, staff, and faculty.
+MSU Library’s Archives and Special Collections seeks to document this new reality in real time by soliciting written reflections, and other records of life during the 2020 pandemic, from MSU students, staff, and faculty.
 These records will constitute an animate archive of lived experiences, and ideally of reciprocity: It is our hope that you, in turn, will find solace and support in the act of creating and reflecting.

 What are we looking for?